lamentoeldi/DistributedCalc/README.md

 - Orchestrator
 - Agent

-Also, the web-interface is provided
+Also, the web interface is provided

 # Table of Contents
 1. [Getting Started](#getting-started)